-Despite being scientifically trained, Anthony became a national journalist, working as business reporter and economics correspondent at the BBC, reporting on national television and radio news, including the Today programme.
-He was economics correspondent, health editor and environment editor of the Observer, and then environment editor, Europe correspondent and chief political correspondent at the Times.
-He covered the Iraq war for the Times, where he was shot at by American troops.
+I read Mathematics at Cambridge University, but despite this scientific training I was lured away after graduation by the world of journalism.
+Joining the BBC during its transformative period in the 90’s, I trained as a business reporter and economics correspondent on national television and radio, including the Today programme.
+Moving to the newspapers, I was economics correspondent, health editor and environment editor of the Observer, before moving to the Times as environment editor, then Europe correspondent, and finally chief political correspondent in Westminster.
+This included a memorable tour covering the Iraq war for the Times, where I was shot at by American troops!

 I have always been one to put my money where my mouth is, and before long reporting on Westminster was not enough – I knew I could get involved and change things.
 I was fortunate to have the opportunity to run Policy Exchange, a think tank where I developed policies for David Cameron ahead of the 2010 general election.
 When Boris Johnson was elected Mayor of London in 2008, he asked me to take charge of economic and business policy in London – one of the greatest challenges and most rewarding roles I had.

 After helping write Boris’ manifesto for his successful 2012 reflection, I moved to become CEO of the British Bankers’ Association in the wake of the financial crisis.
 It was vital this industry reformed, and I was glad to take a leading role resolving the LIBOR crisis, negotiating a deadline to the PPI miss-selling scandal, and setting up the banking industry’s first Consumer Panel to encourage it to focus on the needs of customers.
 I also the co-founder of the HomeOwners Alliance, Britain’s only consumer group to help homeowners with problems, where he pushed for reform of stamp duty and the leasehold system.